PicsArt/cppbind/docs/02_first_steps/06_api_configuration.rst

 API configuration
 ^^^^^^^^^^^^^^^^^

-Besides the yaml configuration iegen also uses doxygen comments for defining the API for the target code.
+Besides the yaml configuration IEGEN also uses doxygen comments for defining the API for the target code.
-If the comment contains **__API__** tag then it'll be parsed by iegen.
-Everything under **__API__** are instructions for iegen.
+If the comment contains **__API__** tag then it'll be parsed by IEGEN.
+Everything under **__API__** are instructions for IEGEN.
-For defining the API we use variables from :doc:`Variable Definitions </02_first_steps/05_variable_definitions>` iegen uses them to know what should be generated, where should be generated etc.
+For defining the API we use variables from :doc:`Variable Definitions </02_first_steps/05_variable_definitions>` IEGEN uses them to know what should be generated, where should be generated etc.
 **__API__** comment should be of yaml format, otherwise an error will be thrown.
 Jinja expressions, sys variables can be used here.